SampathKothuri08/Digital_companion/README.md

-# Digital Companion - Educational RAG Chatbot
+# Talk to Aero - Educational RAG Chatbot

 A scalable RAG (Retrieval-Augmented Generation) chatbot system designed for educational institutions with 500+ concurrent users.